-I can imagine nothing more Parisian than enjoying a little cup of coffee at le comptoir (= the bar of a café) or on a terrace, now that spring weather allows it.
+I can imagine nothing more Parisian than enjoying a little cup of coffee at le comptoir (= the bar of a café) or on a terrace.
 Although coffee is completely integrated into the Parisian bistro culture, the French capital has proven to be infatuated by the global coffee hype, expanding the coffee options on menus from three to thirty.

 For a long time I thought that Strada café, located in both the Marais and the Latin Quarter, was a part of the Anglo-saxon invasion into old French cultures.
 My prejudice was due to the often international staff and presence of laptops during weekdays – poorly appreciated by the French: cafés are to eat and enjoy company, not to work!
 Actually, the owner is French and she just enjoys employing foreign staff, a healthy sign of an open mindset.